What are enzymes and why should you know about them?

 Healthy digestion through enzymes

 Without digestive enzymes, our bodies would be unable to break down and absorb macronutrients from food.
-Problems such as bloating, intolerances, or a feeling of fullness are often due to a deficiency or impaired function of certain enzymes.
+Problems such as bloating, food intolerances, or a feeling of fullness are often due to a deficiency or impaired function of certain enzymes.

-Enzymes for fitness & fast regeneration
+Enzymes for fitness & rapid regeneration

 Protection against environmental influences and aging

-Oxidative stress, caused, for example, by harmful environmental influences, UV radiation, smoking, or even intense physical activity, produces so-called free radicals in the body.
+Oxidative stress, caused for example by harmful environmental influences, UV radiation, smoking, or even intense physical activity, produces so-called free radicals in the body.
 These aggressive oxygen molecules can attack and damage important cell components such as membranes, proteins, or even DNA.

 How can you support your enzymes?